The long-term evolution of Ultra Faint Dwarf Galaxies and observational implications: Introduction

-The ultimate purpose of this work is to investigate the impact of binaries on the determination of the dynamical mass in the faintest MW satellites, with particular reference to \citeauthor{2020ApJ...896..152R} (\citeyear{2020ApJ...896..152R} regarding the methodology used to compute velocity dispersions.
+The ultimate purpose of this work is to investigate the impact of binaries on the determination of the dynamical mass in the faintest MW satellites, with particular reference to \cite{2020ApJ...896..152R} regarding the methodology used to compute velocity dispersions.
 Finally, recent studies \citep{shirazi2025} suggest that baryonic explanations may be possible in some cases, although additional components (e.g., a central black hole) may be required to match the inferred dynamical mass in specific systems.

-This paper is organized as follows: in Sect.~\ref{methodology} we describe the methodology and the simulation set-up; in Sect.~\ref{results} we present our results; finally, in Sect.~ \ref{conclusions} we summarize our main conclusions. \eject
+This paper is organized as follows.
+In Sect.~\ref{methodology} we describe the methodology and the simulation set-up.
+In Sect.~\ref{results} we present our results, and in Sect.~ \ref{conclusions} we summarize our main conclusions.

-\section{Methodology and Initial conditions}
+\section{Methodology and initial conditions}

-Among the dwarf galaxies known in the local Universe, UFDs are the faintest systems.
+Of the dwarf galaxies known in the local Universe, UFDs are the faintest.
 They are satellites of the MW that populate the lowest-luminosity tail of the galaxy luminosity function ($L \lesssim 10^5\,L_\odot$) and are commonly considered to be the oldest, most metal-poor, least chemically evolved, and most DM-dominated stellar systems known.

 The distinction between dSphs and UFDs is somewhat arbitrary.
-Here, we adopt the classification proposed by \citet{bul17} and subsequently used by \citet{sim19}, defining UFDs as systems with integrated magnitudes $M_V \geq -7.7$ ($L \lesssim 10^5\,L_\odot$).
+Here, we adopted the classification proposed by \citet{bul17} and subsequently used by \citet{sim19}, defining UFDs as systems with integrated magnitudes $M_V \geq -7.7$ ($L \lesssim 10^5\,L_\odot$).

-In this study, we present a set of direct N-body simulations of a prototype UFD composed of both single stars and binaries.
-The dynamical evolution of each model is followed with high precision using the \texttt{NBODY6++GPU} code, from time zero (after gas dissipation) up to one Hubble time.
+In this paper we present a set of direct N-body simulations of a prototype UFD composed of both single stars and binaries.
+The dynamical evolution of each model was followed with high precision using the \texttt{NBODY6++GPU} code, from time zero (after gas dissipation) up to one Hubble time.